isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <p style="font-size:18px; margin-top:15px; margin-bottom:15px; line-height:1.5;">Singapore Citizens and Permanent Residents do not need to apply for the VTP and can just present either of the documents in (a) <b><u>or</u></b> (b) above for verification at the airlines check-in counter pre-departure and on arrival at the Singapore immigration.</p>
 <p style="font-size:18px; margin-top:15px; margin-bottom:15px; line-height:1.5;">Short-Term Visitors and Long-Term Pass Holders who need to apply for the VTP but cannot upload their vaccination certificate can write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> with either of the documents in (a) <b><u>or</u></b> (b) above attached for verification.</p>
 <p style="font-size:18px; margin-top:10px; line-height:1.5;"><sup>*</sup>If you are a non-Korean national and a Singapore short-term visitor or long-term pass holder, you should write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> your vaccination certificate downloaded from the <a href="https://nip.kdca.go.kr/irgd/civil.do?mnlv1=2&mnlv2=3" target="_blank">KDCA website</a>, which will be verified through the unique document number.
 Thereafter, you will be advised on how to proceed with your VTP application.</p>
 <p style="font-size:18px; margin-top:20px; margin-bottom:15px; line-height:1.5;">If you encounter an error upon uploading the QR code on your vaccination certificate onto the VTP application portal, despite meeting the requirements above, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your vaccination certificate.
-If you are unable to obtain one of the <a href="" target="_blank">accepted proofs of vaccination</a> listed above, you will not be eligible for travel on the VTL.</p>
+If you are unable to obtain one of the <a href="" target="_blank">accepted proofs of vaccination</a>, you will not be eligible for travel on the VTL.</p>

 <div id="invalidcode"></div>